 Benefits:

-2. Opt for Decorative Window Bars or Grilles
+2. Choose Decorative Window Bars or Grilles

 Style Ideas:

-- Wrought iron scrollwork for heritage homes
+- Wrought iron designs for older or heritage-style homes

-- Minimalist horizontal bars for modern exteriors
+- Simple horizontal bars for modern houses

 Security Features to Look For: